SankaviKanesalingam/Assignment/README.md

 ---

-## 📸 Screenshots

-> Add screenshots of the ECS dashboard, CloudWatch logs, browser response, GitLab pipeline status, etc.

----

-## 📚 Essay: DevOps vs. Platform Engineering
+## DevOps vs. Platform Engineering

 **DevOps** and **Platform Engineering** are both essential components of modern software delivery, but they focus on different aspects of the development and operations lifecycle.